micnovak/ConfD-Doc/docs/quick-guides/NSO_ConfD/nso-confd.md

 NOTE: make sure all commands have executed -  confirm last command with _[ENTER]_, if needed

-The output of the shell or CLI commands or file content will be displayed with in similar block with caption description:
+The output of the shell CLI commands or file content will be displayed with following block style:

 _output_
 ```